andrewboldi/Pathfinder/README.md

 ## Questions

-- Is everyone really committed to this project, or is it "just for college applications"?
-(This project will fail if it's built on building self-worth).
 - The entire navigation system might end up being quite computationally intensive.
 How can we can simplify our model and how would we improve performance if we end up deciding to create a public user demonstration?
+(10/13/22: just be more patient or use Google colab/cloud)
 - How do we want to structure this app?
 (Should we consider other options instead of the Explore/Navigate method?)
 - Should we open source this project on Github and would that negatively impact our performance on the App Store?
+- <del>Is everyone really committed to this project, or is it "just for college applications"?
+(This project will fail if it's built on building self-worth).</del> It's just me now :)
 - <del>Will this app actually be useful to people?</del> (answered above in [Justification](#Justification))

 ## If we have time